-Rating Factor 1: Capacity of Applicant and Revelant Organizational Experience
+Rating Factor 1: Capacity of Applicant and Relevant Organizational Experience

 This factor addresses the extent to which the organization has the staff experience and organizational capacity necessary to successfully complete the proposed project for the duration of the grant performance period, including actively maintaining staff/consultants and/or contractors throughout this period.
-Applicants must clearly address the following:
+Applicants without the requisite experience may consider applying for a Fair Housing Organizations Initiative grant (FHOI) to improve capacity and gain the experience necessary to apply for future funds.
+Please see FHIP's FHOI NOFO.
+Under this rating factor, HUD will consider the extent to which the applicant clearly addresses:

-(1) Description and expertise of staff (Up to 20 points)
+(1) Description and expertise of staff (Up to 20 points).
 The applicant narrative must describe staff expertise to show that the applicant organization will have sufficient and qualified staff available to complete the proposed activities.
-The applicant must describe the organization staffing plan including a proposal to add staff (employees) or contractors or consultants, if applicable.
+The applicant must: describe the organization staffing plan including a proposal to add staff (employees) or contractors or consultants, if applicable.
 To receive full points, the staffing plan must: